kcloudy0717/Kaguya/README.md

 # Features

 - Progressive stochastic path tracing
+- Importance sampling of BSDFs and multiple importance sampling of lights
+- Lambertian, Mirror, Glass, and Disney BSDFs
+- Point and quad lights
 - Bindless resource
-- Multi-threaded rendering
 - Utilization of graphics and asynchronous compute queues
-- Lambertian, Mirror, Glass, and Disney BSDFs
-- Point and quad lights
-- Entity component system with the following implemented components:
+- ECS with the following implemented components:
   - Tag: used to identify a game object
   - Transform: controls position, scale, orientation of GameObject
+  - Camera: controls camera parameters for scene viewing
+  - Light: used to illuminate the scene, controls light parameters
+    - Supported types:
+      - Point
+      - Quad
   - Mesh Filter: references a mesh in the asset window to be rendered
   - Mesh Renderer: controls material parameters and submits the referenced mesh to RaytracingAccelerationStructure for path tracing
     - Supported BSDFs: